un1t/django-cleanup/README.rst

-django-cleanup automatically deletes old file for FileField, ImageField and subclasses, and it also deletes files on models instance deletion.
+django-cleanup automatically deletes files for FileField, ImageField, and subclasses.
+It will delete old files when a new file is being save and it will delete files on model instance deletion.

 **Warning!
-If you use transactions you may lose you files if transaction will rollback.
-If you are concerned about it you need other solution for old file deletion in your project.**

-Most django projects I've seen don't use transactions and this app is designed for such projects.
+If you use transactions you may lose files if a transaction will rollback at the right instance.
+Though this outcome is reduced by our use of post_save and post_delete signals, this outcome will still occur if there are errors in signals that are handled after our signals are handled.
+In this case the old file will be lost and the new file will not be referenced in a model, though the new file will likely still exist on disk.
+If you are concerned about it you need another solution for old file deletion in your project.

+This is fixed in Django 1.9+ if you are using a database that supports transactions.**

 Features
 ========

-- Support for Django 1.6, 1.7, 1.8
+- Support for Django 1.6, 1.7, 1.8, 1.9
 - Python 3 support
 - Compatible with sorl-thumbnail and easy-thumbnail

 How does it work?
 =================

-django-cleanup connects pre_save and post_delete signals to special functions(these functions delete old files) for each model which app is listed in INSTALLED_APPS above than 'django_cleanup'.
+django-cleanup connects post_init, post_save, and post_delete signals to special
+functions (these functions delete old files) for each model which app is listed in INSTALLED_APPS.

 Installation
 ============